 Digital Credentials

-However, how can one demonstrate the acquired knowledge and skills to others?
-This is where certificates and badges come into play.
-Digital credentials signify the completion of a course or program and can be used to showcase expertise to employers, clients, or others in a specific field.
-Moreover, they can help open doors to new career opportunities.
+Digital credentials give learners a way to demonstrate acquired knowledge and skills.
+They signify the completion of a course or program, and they can be shown to employers, clients, or peers in a specific field.
+They can also help open doors to new career opportunities.

 Thinkific is a well-known online course platform that enables course creators to publish, design, and sell courses online.
 Additionally, Thinkific has a built-in certificate feature that makes it easy for course creators to issue completion certificates to their students.